25 Genius School Fundraising Ideas That Are Fun, Fast and Easy To Manage

 2. Community grants for primary schools

 It is always surprising how few schools make the most of what and who is around them.
-Local businesses and companies might seem distant and uninterested but you’d be wrong.
+Local businesses and local restaurants might seem distant and uninterested but you’d be wrong.
 They are very often interested in supporting their local schools with a grant because they want the school and children to succeed.

-3. make use of free information that’s out there on primary budgets
+3. Make use of free information that’s out there on primary budgets

 Free material is a great way for schools to get more information on raising money in innovative ways, so download what you can.
-Third Space Learning’s new guide to help maximise your primary school budget is a great place to start.
+Third Space Learning’s guide to help maximise your primary school budget is a great place to start.